murchandamus/bips/bip-update-process.md

 - "Other Implementations" sections are discouraged.[^OtherImplementations]
 - Auxiliary files are only permitted in the corresponding BIP’s subdirectory, as no one used the alternative of labeling them with the BIP number.
-- The set of acceptable licenses was reduced to the ones previously used.
+- The set of acceptable licenses was reduced to the ones previously used, and the distinction between recommended and acceptable licenses was dropped

 ### Updates to existing BIPs should this BIP be activated